danielegasparri/span-gui/docs/stars_and_gas_kinematics.md

 - Gauss-Hermite Moments: Determines the complexity of the Line-of-Sight Velocity Distribution (LOSVD) model.
 Minimum moments to be fitted: 2 (radial velocity + velocity dispersion).
 Maximum moments: 6.
 Typical values: 2 for regular galaxies and/or for the two stellar component fit, 4 for interacting or asymmetric galaxies.
 - Polynomial Degree: Specifies the degree of additive and multiplicative polynomials used by pPXF to adjust the continuum level of spectral templates.
 Additive polynomials give reliable kinematics results.
 A degree of 4 is a good starting point. **WARNING:** Additive polynomials are fine for pure kinematic analysis but not for measuring the gas line fluxes.
 If you are interested also to a correct measurement of gas line fluxes, you should deactivate the additive degree polynomials (set the degree to -1) and use ONLY the multiplicative degree polynomials.
 - Noise Level: Represents the expected mean noise level in the spectrum (assumed constant across the wavelength range), used to compute the Chi^2 of the fit and derive formal uncertainties.
-As per the pPXF documentation (pPXF Documentation), formal uncertainties are meaningful only if Chi2 = 1.
+As per the pPXF documentation, formal uncertainties are meaningful only if Chi2 = 1.
 If unsure about the noise level, enable "Auto Noise".
 This feature will:
 	1. Perform an initial fit using the user-provided noise level without regularization (bias keyword set to zero).
 	2. Compute a refined noise estimate.